Skip to main content

 Founded by entrepreneur Alex Grass in 1962, Rite Aid started as Thrift D Discount Center in Scranton, Pennsylvania.
 It quickly expanded throughout the 1960s and 1970s, eventually rebranding as Rite Aid Corporation.
 By the early 1990s, it had grown into one of the nation’s leading drugstore chains.
 Notable acquisitions—such as Thrifty PayLess in 1996 and Brooks and Eckerd in 2007—helped Rite Aid surpass 5,000 stores at its peak.
 However, unsuccessful merger attempts (including a protracted effort to be acquired by Walgreens) and ongoing competition from CVS, Walgreens, and big-box retailers such as Walmart and Target slowed its momentum.

 Prior to its bankruptcy, Rite Aid explored multiple cost-saving measures, store closures, and asset sales.
-In 2018, the company sold nearly 2,000 stores to Walgreens, raising $4.38 billion but leaving the remainder of the business struggling with debt.
+In 2018, the company sold 1,932 stores to Walgreens for $4.375 billion, with the transaction completed in March 2018, but leaving the remainder of the business struggling with debt.
 A potential merger with Albertsons collapsed that same year.
-Despite these challenges, Rite Aid persisted as a crucial community pharmacy resource, with thousands of pharmacists handling over 200 million prescriptions annually.
+Despite these challenges, Rite Aid persisted as a crucial community pharmacy resource, with thousands of pharmacists handling millions of prescriptions annually.
+The company became one of the large companies facing mass opioid liabilities to file Chapter 11 without a prearranged agreement with opioid plaintiffs.

 History & Growth